Swiss Medical Weekly

 The Swiss Medical Weekly is a peer-reviewed open access medical journal published by the SMW supporting association.

-It was established in 1871 as the Correspondenz-Blatt für Schweizer Aerzte, then renamed to Schweizerische Medizinische Wochenschrift, before obtaining its current title in 2001.
-SMW was one of the first journals to adhere to the principles of Diamond open access (also known as Platinum Open Access).
-The editors-in-chief are Adriano Aguzzi and Gérard Waeber.
+It was established in 1871 as the Correspondenz-Blatt für Schweizer Aerzte, then renamed to Schweizerische Medizinische Wochenschrift (1920–2000), before obtaining its current title in 2001.

+The SMW was one of the first journals to adhere to the principles of Diamond open access (also known as Platinum open access).
+The editors-in-chief is Gérard Waeber (University of Lausanne).

 Abstracting and indexing

 The journal is abstracted and indexed in: